Tuition & Fees

 Students are required to pay a registration fee to park motor vehicles in Wake Forest-owned parking lots.
 Fees »

 Any traffic fines incurred throughout the year are listed on student account statements.
 Appeals to the Traffic Commission must be made within 14 days of the violation.
-Payment for traffic fines are still due by the due date listed on the bill regardless of whether an appeal is in process.
+Payment for traffic fines are still due by the due date regardless of whether an appeal is in process.
 If the appeal is granted, then a student must fill out a student refund request form if a credit balance results from the appeal.
 For more information, contact Parking Management.

 Health Service Fee & Charges